gitter-badger/containers_old/SearchGUI/README.md

 graphical user interface for proteomics identification search engines

-installed software
+available software
 --------
 `SearchGUI 1.3.1`

 how to build
 ------------
-`sudo docker build -t biodckr/searchgui 1.30.1/.`
+`docker build -t biodckr/searchgui 1.30.1/.`

 how to download and install